WRenchJr42/moffet_lang/README.md

 ```bash
   ./moffet.kai
 ```
-For today please don't clone this repo, its filled with all sorts of bugs...
+Please don't clone this repo just yet, its filled with all sorts of bugs...

-However, I managed to reach 100 line code goal :))
+However, I managed to reach 300 line code goal :))